cblach/cmux/README.md

 # cmux
-HTTP Router for creating JSON APIs in Golang.
+HTTP router for creating JSON APIs in Golang.
 Featuring built-in JSON handling and typesafe path variables etc.

 ## Basic HTTP Request Handling
 Handle methods like Get or Post.
 Methods with a request body like POST, must specify the data structure which the JSON should be encoded to, as a function parameter (e.g. `cmux.Request[cmux.SomeRequestBody, *Metadatastruct] error {...`).
 This data is then accessed from the Body field of cmux.Request.